A Montessori preschool experience,

 Our School image

-Since 2003, Montessori Children’s House of Lemon Grove has offered quality Montessori Education for 2 to 5-year-olds.
-The preschool is located at a residence with a separate and dedicated entrance leading directly to the classroom and playground.
+Since 2003, Montessori Children’s House of Lemon Grove has provided high-quality Montessori Education for children aged 2 to 5 years old.
+The preschool is situated in a residence with a separate and dedicated entrance that leads directly to the classroom and playground.

 MCHLG holds a Large Family Child Care License under the California Department of Social Services, license #376614702.
-Under our license, attendance is limited to 12 students a day, a 1:6 ratio, allowing for a small classroom that is cozy and home-like.
-Our classroom is a lovely environment for our 2-year-olds experiencing their first school setting and enables our older children to provide leadership and guidance as they continue their individualized learning.
+Under our license, attendance is limited to 12 students per day, resulting in a 1:6 student-to-teacher ratio, which allows for a small, cozy, and home-like classroom environment.
+Our classroom is a lovely environment for our 2-year-olds, who are experiencing their first school setting, and it enables our older children to provide leadership and guidance as they continue their individualized learning.

 Our license also allows for children who are not yet using the toilet and still require diapers or pull-ups, and we help with transitioning to bathroom independence when they are ready.